To put it short,a set of mnemonic phrase is a private key that is not encrypted.

 1.The mnemonic phrase is not correctly backed up or entered.

 Please verify whether the previously backed up mnemonic phrase was incorrect.
 Because each address has a corresponding mnemonic phrase, you need to make sure you have recorded the correct address for the wallet you want to import.

 Meanwhile, you might also need to check if your mnemonic is correctly written.
 If you make mistakes during importing the phrase, it could also generate a new wallet address.
 The verification method is the same as the previous.

 2. The mnemonic phrase is not a BIP44 standard mnemonic phrase.

 SafePal supports BIP44 mnemonic generation standard.
 If your mnemonic phrase is not a BIP44-compatible one, it cannot be recovered on a SafePal wallet.
 Welcome to contact firstname.lastname@example.org if you have further questions.

-So long as your private key, mnemonic phrase and PIN are kept safely, no one could take control of your assets even if they did get your wallet, you can use your mnemonic phrase to recover your wallet.
-In the case of a wallet lost or stolen, you can purchase a new one and recover your wallet on the new device.
+So long as your mnemonic phrase is kept safe, no one can take control of your assets even if the thief gets your wallet.
+In the case of a wallet lost, stolen or damaged, you can recover your wallet with the correct mnemonic phrase on a new SafePal device.

 We feel very sorry if this bad case happens to you, but we can do nothing about it.

 SafePal is a tool to manage your crypto asset and protect your private key.
 However, we will not read nor store any of your mnemonic phrase or private key.
 In fact, your asset is on the blockchain rather than on the server of SafePal.
 We have no idea about the relation between one user and one address and we have no personal information (phone number, address, social media) about the owner of the address.